Xenko/BeachBall/README.md

 ### Version 3.4

 #### New Features
 * Tool Factory option to load a user defined amount of glass chips into the tool factory.
+Click on the number of chips to change.
+Click Load Tool Factory to load chips.

 #### Bug Fixes
 * Removed Border Alerts as this is provided by the Beach Ball boost in game.